dotnet/dotnet-docker/README.monitor-base.md

 ## About

-This image contains the .NET Monitor Base installation.
+This image contains the base installation of .NET Monitor, a diagnostic tool for capturing diagnostic artifacts (such as dumps and traces) in an operator-driven or automated manner.
+This tool is an ASP.NET application that hosts a web API for inspecting .NET processes and collecting diagnostic artifacts.

-Use this image as a base image for building a .NET Monitor image with extensions.
+This image only provides the base functionality of the .NET Monitor tool; it is only meant to be used as a base image upon which .NET Monitor extensions are installed.
+If you are looking for the full feature set that is provided by the .NET Monitor global tool (including the egress capabilities), see the [dotnet/monitor](./README.monitor.md) image.

 Watch [discussions](https://github.com/dotnet/dotnet-docker/discussions/categories/announcements) for Docker-related .NET announcements.